smenjas/educational-content/computers.md

 It's tempting to let others choose what we read and watch, but there are options to exercise control.

-Many sites publish there content using an RSS or Atom feed.
+Many sites publish their content using an RSS or Atom feed.
 You can create your own news feed using a feed reader like [Feedly](https://feedly.com/).
 It's free.
 Create an account and add some sites you enjoy.